Eh Joe: Joe

 The camera cuts to a close-up of Joe.
 His eyes are closed, his features relaxed.
 Beckett indicates that the close-up should begin with the camera one yard (1 m) from his face and dolly-in gradually throughout the piece.
 He indicates nine breaks where the camera is allowed to move, four inches (102 mm) closer each time.
-By the end of the play, the camera is literally staring him in the eyes.
+By the end of the play, the camera is close enough so that only his eyes are in frame.
 "The numeral nine has often been associated with death", e.g. there are nine circles in Dante's vision of Hell.

 As the woman begins to speak Joe opens his eyes and his face displays a look of "intentness".
-He is trapped, which is how Beckett referred to the room in Film; the situation here is very similar, in fact Beckett originally had Joe on a seat just like O but obviously decided that "a more telling image for a seducer would be alone on a bed".
-The voice utters nine short speeches during which Beckett requires the actor remain practically motionless and stares unblinkingly toward – though not directly at – the camera lens, an extraordinary demand for physical restraint to ask of any actor, though in reality there were instances where, when filming, MacGowran did close his eyes for effect (e.g. after the word “Gillette”, he closes his eyes and his face winces in pain).
+He is trapped, which is how Beckett referred to the room in Film; the situation here is very similar, in fact Beckett originally had Joe on a seat just like O but decided that "a more telling image for a seducer would be alone on a bed".
+The voice utters nine short speeches during which Beckett requires the actor to remain practically motionless and stare unblinkingly toward – though not directly at – the camera lens, an extraordinary demand for physical restraint to ask of any actor, though in reality there were instances where, when filming, MacGowran did close his eyes for effect (e.g. after the word “Gillette”, he closes his eyes and his face winces in pain).
 Only during the short gaps, while the camera moves, can he relax his gaze momentarily.
 Despite these unscripted breaks MacGowran found the role "the most gruelling twenty-two minutes I have ever had in my life" but he also admits it was the only time he was "wholly pleased with this work".
 He wrote later: